Core Content: Predictive & Prescriptive Analytics / AI for Business

 In an increasingly competitive world, just competing on superior product performance has become very tough.
-Therefore, companies have turned toward leveraging existing customer relationships.
-Actively managing customer relationships includes the following objectives:
+Therefore, companies have turned toward leveraging data across their entire business.
+Actively managing customer relationships is an important part of that.
+It includes the following objectives:

 1. Acquisition (identifying & attracting new customers)